svaarala/duktape/doc/sandboxing.rst

 Verbose error messages may cause sandboxing security issues:

-* When DUK_USE_VERBOSE_PROP_ERRORS is set, offending object/key is summarized
-  in an error message of some rejected property operations.
-If object keys contain potentially sensitive information, you should disable this option.
+* When DUK_USE_PARANOID_ERRORS is not set, offending object/key is summarized in an error message of some rejected property operations.
+If object keys contain potentially sensitive information, you should enable this option.

 * When stack traces are enabled an attacker may gain useful information from the stack traces.
 Further, access to the internal ``_Tracedata`` property